-While studying media law is very tedious for radio DJs, it's probably the most important thing a radio presenter has to learn.
+While studying media law is very tedious for radio DJs and podcasters, it's probably the most important thing a radio presenter has to learn.

 In this post, we'll learn about defamation, libel and slander.
 If you guide yourself by these basic rules, you'll be ok.
 Just to note, I'll be repeating myself throughout this blog.
 My goal is to drill this information into your head.

 You need to understand the basics of defamation.
 If you don't, the chances are high that you'll open your mouth, say the wrong thing and get sued.
 Your station can also get sued as well.
 Be careful!

 Throughout this blog, I will repeat the mantra below.